 Danger or Risk to the Public

-If the accused is considered potentially violent, or likely to commit more crimes before trial they will likely be denied bail.
+If the accused is considered potentially violent, or likely to commit more crimes before the trial they will likely be denied bail.
 Bail is intended to protect the rights of the accused, but not at the expense of public safety.
-The Crown will use protection of the victim or potential for interfering with or intimidating witnesses as grounds to request that the court deny bail.
+The Crown will use the protection of the victim or potential for interfering with or intimidating witnesses as grounds to request that the court denies bail.

 Likelihood That the Accused Will Show up for Trial

 If an accused person has a history of failing to attend court or perhaps has no strong ties to the community the Crown may request the presiding justice denied bail.

 Strength of the Crown’s Case